Assessing MDR in Alberta

 Templates

-To help you comply with CPSA’s MDR standards, we have prepared templates you can use within your clinic.
+To help you comply with CPSA’s MDR requirements, we have prepared templates you can use within your clinic.
 Please download the following files to see examples of how you can manage your clinic’s records.
+You have the option of downloading an Excel or PDF version of each template.

 Resources